7 Key Meditation Chemicals: Serotonin, Melatonin, GABA

 Responsible for the all-encompassing sense of happiness we sometimes feel, endorphins are a category of neurotransmitters that the body uses as an internal pain killer.
 A 1995 study (Harte et al) published in the Biological Psychology Journal tested the neurochemical release of two groups — 11 elite runners and 12 highly trained meditators — after running and meditation, respectively.
 What did they find?
 Both groups’ endorphin levels were greatly elevated.
 Perhaps even more amazing, meditation's "feel-good effect" scored even higher than running!

 Joggers have coined the term "runners high" to describe how wonderful the endorphin rush feels after a nice, long run.
-This happy, zen-like, alert state of bliss can be a powerful and highly pleasurable experience, going a long way to explain why so many runners are addicted to their sport.
+This happy, zen-like, alert state of bliss can be a powerful and highly pleasurable experience, going a long way to explain why so many runners are obsessed with their sport.
 Luckily, this wonderful mind-state is readily found through meditation.
 Maybe it is time for meditators to come up with a cool phrase for how good they feel after meditation?

 #6: The "Fountain of Youth" — How Meditation Boosts Growth Hormone